Sivakarthikpampana/data_cleaning_project/README.md

 # data_cleaning_project
-this is my first sql data cleaning project
+This is my first sql data cleaning project
+In this project the raw dataset has been collected with impurities like duplicates, null and blank values. this project mainly revolves around cleaning the impurities.
+First the duplicates has been removed, then the data standardization has done by following that the null values has been removed from the dataset.